-Here and in what follows, we will focus on the case where $X_1,X_2,\ldots$ are iid $\XX$-valued random variables; possible extensions beyond the iid case will be discussed in Section~\ref{S:discuss}.
+Here and in what follows, we assume $X_1,X_2,\ldots$ are iid.
 Following the notation above, a general mixture model for the (common) marginal distribution defines the density function as

-where $p_u$ is the density corresponding to a distribution $P_u$, with $\{P_u: u \in \UU\} \subseteq \model$, and $\Psi$ is a mixing distribution defined on (a suitable $\sigma$-algebra of subsets of) the indexing space $\UU$.
+where $p_u$ is the density corresponding to a distribution $P_u$, with $\{P_u: u \in \UU\} \subseteq \model$, and $\Psi$ is a mixing distribution defined on $\UU$.
 Such models are incredibly flexible, so they are often used in contexts where the mixture structure itself is not directly relevant, e.g., in density estimation applications.
-It is common to think of $x \mapsto p_u(x)$ as a kernel in some restricted parametric family, like Gaussian, but that is not necessary here; indeed, $\UU$ could just be a generic indexing of the entire model $\model$.
+It is common to think of $x \mapsto p_u(x)$ as a parametric kernel, like Gaussian, but that is not necessary here; indeed, $\UU$ could just be a generic indexing of the entire model $\model$.
 But we should emphasize that mixtures of simple parametric kernels can be incredibly flexible.
 For example, the set of Gaussian location--scale mixtures is dense with respect to total variation distance in the space of smooth densities in Euclidean space \citep[e.g.][Theorem~33.1]{dasgupta}.

-The goal here is to fit the mixture model \eqref{eq:mixture} to the observed data $X^n = (X_1,\ldots,X_n)$.
-One common strategy is nonparametric maximum likelihood, as discussed in \citet{laird1978}, \citet{lindsay1995}, and others.
-Another common strategy is to introduce a prior distribution for $\Psi$, e.g., a Dirichlet process prior \citep[e.g.,][]{ferguson1973, ghosal2010, lo1984}, and carry out a corresponding nonparametric Bayesian analysis.
-While there are advantages to sticking with the classical approaches, the complexity of these models creates serious computational challenges.
+For fitting the mixture model \eqref{eq:mixture} to the observed data $X^n = (X_1,\ldots,X_n)$, one common strategy is nonparametric maximum likelihood \citep[e.g.,][]{laird, lindsay1995}.
+Another common strategy is to introduce a prior distribution for $\Psi$, e.g., a Dirichlet process prior \citep[e.g.,][]{ferguson1973, ghosal2010, lo1984}, and carry out a nonparametric Bayesian analysis.
+There are advantages to sticking with existing approaches, the complexity of these models creates computational challenges.
 In particular, since tailored Monte Carlo methods are required, one cannot capitalize on the Bayesian coherent updating property---``today's posterior is tomorrow's prior''---when data are processed sequentially.
-Maximum likelihood estimation faces similar challenges in the sequential data context.
-A novel alternative was developed by Michael Newton and collaborators in the late 1990s, namely, a fast, recursive algorithm called {\em predictive recursion}, or PR for short \citep[e.g.,][]{newton02}, successfully applied in various large-scale inference settings, e.g., \citet{taonewton1999}, \citet{newton-ecoli}, \citet{mt-test}, \citet{scott.fdrsmooth}, and \citet{woody.scott.post}.
+Maximum likelihood estimation faces similar challenges.
+A novel alternative, developed by Michael Newton and collaborators in the late 1990s, is a fast, recursive algorithm called {\em predictive recursion}, or $\pr$ for short \citep[e.g.,][]{newton02}.
+Applications in large-scale inference settings include \citet{taonewton1999}, \citet{newton-ecoli}, \citet{mt-test}, \citet{scott.fdrsmooth}, and \citet{woody.scott.post}.